@tesseron/mcp (MCP gateway)

 Claim code generation

 Section titled “Claim code generation”Codes are six alphanumeric characters minus confusables (no 0, 1, I, L, O), formatted AAAA-BB.
-Drawn from Math.random().
+Drawn from the platform CSPRNG (crypto.getRandomValues) with rejection sampling so the distribution across the 31-character alphabet is uniform.
 Stored on the session, claimed via gateway.claimSession(code), cleaned on claim or session close.

 Where the plugin bundles it